 La Boca: A Kaleidoscope of Gentrification

-This biggest tourist magnet is called El Caminito – the small alley – located in the neighborhood La Boca.
-This translates to the mouth – because it is located at the confluence of the Riachuelo River and the Río de la Plata.
+This biggest tourist magnet is called El Caminito, hence, the small alley.
+You find it at the rather infamous neighborhood of La Boca.
+This, in turn, translates to the mouth – because it is located at the confluence of the Riachuelo River and the Río de la Plata.

 As a matter of fact, it is quite ironic that particularly this street – and meanwhile also the adjacent streets – are one of the most visited places in Buenos Aires.
 Let me explain why.

 Initially, La Boca was a neighborhood where the poor dockworkers – often stemming from Genove in Italy – made their homes.
-They were so poor that they had to use wood and sheet metal from wrecked ships.
+They were so poor that they were using wood and sheet metal from wrecked ships.
 Eventually, they painted them in different bright colors.
 Not because they were in such a cocky’n’creative mood.
 They simply used what color was available.

 The port moved up to Puerto Madero, the railroad closed, the neighborhood became an abandoned dump.